pengguanya/pd1_nivolumab/README.md

   - **Self-Supervised Learning:** The model is trained using a self-supervised objective where the input sequence is used as the target.
 This means the model learns to reconstruct its input without the need for labeled data.
   - **Random Masked Language Modeling:**
     In the dataset class, a fraction of tokens is randomly masked (i.e., replaced with a special token, here using `0` as the mask) during training.
 This encourages the model to learn contextual representations by predicting the masked tokens.
-    **Note:** In the current setup, while masking is applied to the input data, the training loop still uses the full target sequence (i.e., the original sequence without masking) as the prediction target.
-This makes the task easier and leads to near-perfect reconstruction because the model is simply learning to copy the input.
-For a more realistic masked language modeling (MLM) task, you would typically:
-    - Compute loss only on the masked positions.
-    - Use a distinct mask token that is not used for padding.
-    - Ensure the model cannot simply learn to ignore the masked positions.

 - **Outcome:**
   This project demonstrates a functional Transformer-based model trained on PD-1 protein sequences, achieving low loss and high token-level accuracy.
 While this performance reflects overfitting due to the use of a single sequence, it validates the model’s ability to learn structured biological patterns.